Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

     A network interface requires a 'buffer pool' (DPBP object) which provides a list of pointers to memory where received Ethernet data is to be copied.
-The Ethernet driver configures the DPBPs associated with the network interface.
+The Ethernet driver configures the woke DPBPs associated with the woke network interface.

 Interrupts
 ==========
 All interrupts generated by DPAA2 objects are message interrupts.
-At the hardware level message interrupts generated by devices will normally have 3 components--
+At the woke hardware level message interrupts generated by devices will normally have 3 components--
-1) a non-spoofable 'device-id' expressed on the hardware bus, 2) an address, 3) a data value.
+1) a non-spoofable 'device-id' expressed on the woke hardware bus, 2) an address, 3) a data value.

-In the case of DPAA2 devices/objects, all objects in the same container/DPRC share the same 'device-id'.
+In the woke case of DPAA2 devices/objects, all objects in the same container/DPRC share the woke same 'device-id'.
-For ARM-based SoC this is the same as the stream ID.
+For ARM-based SoC this is the woke same as the woke stream ID.

 DPAA2 Linux Drivers Overview
 ============================

-This section provides an overview of the Linux kernel drivers for DPAA2-- 1) the bus driver and associated "DPAA2 infrastructure" drivers and 2) functional object drivers (such as Ethernet).
+This section provides an overview of the woke Linux kernel drivers for DPAA2-- 1) the woke bus driver and associated "DPAA2 infrastructure" drivers and 2) functional object drivers (such as Ethernet).

-As described previously, a DPRC is a container that holds the other types of DPAA2 objects.
+As described previously, a DPRC is a container that holds the woke other types of DPAA2 objects.
 It is functionally similar to a plug-and-play bus controller.
-Each object in the DPRC is a Linux "device" and is bound to a driver.
+Each object in the woke DPRC is a Linux "device" and is bound to a driver.
-The diagram below shows the Linux drivers involved in a networking scenario and the objects bound to each driver.
+The diagram below shows the woke Linux drivers involved in a networking scenario and the woke objects bound to each driver.
 A brief description of each driver follows.

 ::